-If there are legitimate human rights violations then how do you inspect and gage the response by the Cuban Government to these collaborators when the actions taken are measures of self-defense against the persistent attacks on the political life of the peoples and subversive infiltration by another State who is promoting its own interests?
+If there are legitimate human rights violations then how do you inspect and gage the response by the Cuban Government and to the collaborators of the superpower when the actions taken are measures of self-defense against the persistent attacks on the political life of the peoples and by the subversive infiltration by another State and its multi-national corporations who are promoting their own interests?

-Cuba has successfully denied hegemony and imperialism for a long protracted time like no one else has as a result of its revolution and against all odds of being on the front porch of the superpower aggressor.
+Cuba has successfully denied hegemony and imperialism for a protracted time like no one else has as a result of its revolution and against all odds of being on the front porch of the superpower aggressor.
 That is why the NGO's rose to their feet when Castro walked into the room to deliver his speech and participation in the high level roundtable event at the 2001 World Conference Against Racism in Durban, South Africa.